-On March 30, 2021, our board of directors authorized a share repurchase program, under which we may purchase up to US\$500 million worth of our Class A ordinary shares over the 24-month period upon the establishment of share repurchase program.
-As of the date of this annual report, we have repurchased ADSs representing 7,514,514 Class A ordinary shares under the program and the program has been fully utilized.
+On March 30, 2021, our board of directors authorized a share repurchase program, or the 2021 Program, under which we may purchase up to US\$500 million worth of our Class A ordinary shares over the 24-month period upon the establishment of share repurchase program.
+The 2021 Program was publicly announced on the same date and expired already.
+We repurchased ADSs representing 7,514,514 Class A ordinary shares under the 2021 Program and the 2021 Program was fully utilized.